 Balance It Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees For 74 degrees C and be used instead of Balance It Canine which cannot be heated.
 Using Canine Plus makes batch cooking easier as it can be added after cooking a batch and mixed in well right before refrigerating or freezing.
 Then you can apply heat one time when thawing a meal sized portion.
-The equivalent dose is 5 1/2 teaspoons (the gram amount is the same as the gram amount for Balance It Canine) when Balance It Canine Plus is used instead of Balance It Canine.
+The equivalent dose is 2.3/8 teaspoons (the gram amount is the same as the gram amount for Balance It Canine) when Balance It Canine Plus is used instead of Balance It Canine.

 Please read ALL the important & useful information below.
-If you have any questions, please contact Balance It or your veterinarian or board-certified veterinary nutritionist if the recipe was created by them.
+If you have any questions, please contact Balance It \ or your veterinarian or board-certified veterinary nutritionist\ if the recipe was created by them.

-Yield/Servings
+Yield/ Servings

-The average 10.0 lb healthy growing dog requires 972.0 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 486-1458 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
-This recipe [ID: 2128418] provides 978.9 Calories which is enough for a daily meal.
+The average 22.0 lb healthy adult dog requires 628.5 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 314-943 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
+This recipe [ID: 5342361] provides 634.3 Calories which is enough for a daily meal.
 Note: Neutered dogs have a lower energy need on average when compared to intact dogs.
-Changes in sexual status can affect needs/recipes.